spky/pancad/docs/source/usage.rst

 Installation
 ------------

-To use text2freecad, first install it using pip:
+To use PanCAD, first install it using pip:

 .. code-block:: console

-   (.venv) $ pip install text2freecad
+   (.venv) $ pip install PanCAD

 SVG Function Explanations
 -------------------------